 Okay, this really isn’t a surprise, is it?
-It certainly isn’t a surprise for me who is currently typing this with a pumpkin roll chilling in the fridge and eating pumpkin chocolate oatmeal for breakfast.
-Heh.
+It certainly isn’t a surprise for me who is currently typing this with three cans of pumpkin puree sitting in her pantry just waiting to be used.

 Pumpkin searches soar in October and the Google Trends graph perfectly visualizes that fact.

 Halloween & Thanksgiving (& Christmas.
 I know.)

 Searches for Halloween and Thanksgiving recipes clearly spike in October.
-In fact, you’ll be able to tell from our other “trending now” topics this month that people have Halloween on the brain.
-We’ll talk a bit more about Thanksgiving next month, but keep in mind that Canadian Thanksgiving will take place on October 12 this year.
+In fact, you’ll be able to tell from our other “Trending Now” topics this month that people have Halloween on the brain.
+We’ll talk a bit more about Thanksgiving next month, but keep in mind that Canadian Thanksgiving will take place on October 11 this year.

 Because Pinterest is a huge source of Halloween ideas for readers, try and think about content that will do especially well as a pin.
 Perhaps create some step-by-step photos and put them into a pin.
 You can also think like a reader this fall, and put yourself in their shoes: what are they wanting to see this Halloween?

 And as much as you might not want to start thinking about it, those A+ planners in the world are already starting to think about Christmas.
 I’m talking gift guides!
 Meal planning!
-Tips for COVID-friendly holiday celebrations!
-Your readers are looking for advice, and you can give them to them.
+Tips for holiday celebrations!
+Your readers are looking for advice, and you can find ways to help them out.